A Guide to Halloween Safety for Your Dog or Cat

 There is no safer place for you dog or cat than inside the home.
 There are plenty of stories of vicious pranksters who have teased, injured, stolen or even killed pets that were left in their yards or allowed to roam outside on Halloween.

 Pets are attracted to bright lights in a darkened room.
 Candles can be knocked over easily, spilling hot wax on furniture and carpet and potentially causing a fire.
 Curious kittens especially run the risk of getting badly burned.

 Do Not Leave Your Pet in the Car While the Kids Go Trick-or-Treating

 Pets may find it very frightening to sit in a dark car while scary creatures of every size and shape walk by.
 Furthermore, your normally friendly pet can become aggressive and protective and lash out at a friendly ghost or witch.
 For the safety of your pets, leave them at home, inside where they are safe.

+An everyday rule of dog safety and cat safety is to not feed them people food – especially candy on Halloween.
 Chocolate contains theobromine, a substance that can be poisonous to your pet.
-Dark, semi-sweet or baker's chocolate can be lethal if ingested.
+Dark, semi-sweet or baker's chocolate can be deadly for dogs if ingested.
 Sticks on caramel apples can be swallowed and cause choking or damage to internal organs.
 Candy can upset the stomach, resulting in diarrhea or vomiting.
 Packaging can cause choking or intestinal blockage.
 Foil wrappers can become as dangerous as razors when swallowed.
 In short, be sure to keep all of these tempting treats away from your pets.